 Although digital technology connects everyone to everything, it disconnects us from the real world.
 People are losing in-person human connections and real-life relationships due to the excessive use of technology.
 Addictive behavior interferes with important relationships and the way a person interacts with others.

-Technology and social media
+Technology and Social Media

 Addiction to screen time and technology can lead to problems with productivity.
 Addiction affects a person’s job performance and can result in job loss.
 Many people are not allowed to use any personal device at work.
-A person with an addiction to using technology or a smartphone will find ways to check social media updates despite restrictions.
+But, a person with an addiction to using technology or a smartphone will find ways to check social media updates despite restrictions.

 Sean Parker, the founding president of Facebook, talked about what Facebook might be doing to children’s brains.
 He stated, “The thought process that went into building these applications, Facebook being the first of them, … was all about: ‘How do we consume as much of your time and conscious attention as possible?'”
 He then explained, “And that means that we need to sort of give you a little dopamine hit every once in a while because someone liked or commented on a photo or a post or whatever.”
 (Mike Allen, Axios, 2017).

-The Fort Worth Recovery umbrella covers medically supervised detox, as well as residential programs for men and women alike.
+Fort Behavioral Health can provide medically supervised detox, as well as residential programs for men and women alike.
 Our programs are abstinence-based and combine a 12-step approach with a strong mental health component, integrating cutting-edge techniques such as: